langdon/summit-2015-lab-15812/libvirt/labs/lab4/chapter4.md

 In this lab we introduce how to orchestrate a multi-container application in Kubernetes.

+This lab should be performed on dev.example.com unless otherwise instructed.

+Username: root; Password: redhat

 Expected completion: 40-60 minutes

 Let's start with a little experimentation.
 I am sure you are all excited about your new blog site!
-And, now that it is getting super popular with 1000s of views per day, you are starting to worry about uptime.
+And, now that it is getting super popular with 1,000s of views per day, you are starting to worry about uptime.

 So, let's see what will happen.
 Launch the site:
 ```